 The solution to possible discrimination in a treatment setting, TIP 37 explains, is an understanding of countertransference.
 In other words, medical officers need to be aware of their conscious and unconscious reactions to clinical situations.
 And they need to know their own limits, to call in a supervisor when personal bias stands in the way of equal and just treatment.

 I believe that each person is a bundle of past experiences, neurological pathways and repeated behaviors.
 Until we understand ourselves and break down the cycles and programming we’ve learned, we cannot really view others with the truth that we are not separate.
 “I am you and you are he and he is me and we are all together.”
 Let alone in a clinical setting!
 Let alone with the fear and the misunderstanding of the disease of AIDS!
 The truth is that we ARE equal…be it man or woman or addict or junkie or HIV+.
-We just need to get to the point in our personal evolution where we FEEL this and R
+We just need to get to the point in our personal evolution where we FEEL this and RADIATE this truth.

 In my opinion, addiction treatment centers should require that staff members actively explore issues of self-awareness as a condition for employment.
 Something similar to Naropa University‘s requirement that graduate students maintain a daily self-reflective, contemplative practice.
 This is to train professionals in the practice of look inward before looking outward.
 Be it meditation, counseling, mentorship or home-based study…the people who are guiding mental health institutions MUST also be practicing what they preach.
 Treatment centers might also require in-house training to coach staff on becoming aware of personal triggers and reactions in an effort to re-program and unlearn our unjust behaviors.